Deep neural network approximation theory for high-dimensional functions: ANN representations for maximum functions

-In this section we show for every $d\in\N$ how to exactly represent the $d$-dimensional maximum function as the realization of a ReLU ANN with a bound on the number of parameters that is quadratic in $d$.
-As a consequence, we prove in \cref{Coro:max_d_cost} in \cref{Subsection:5.2} below that the vector-valued multi-dimensional maximum functions are in the approximation spaces defined in \cref{Section:3} above.
+In this section we present for every $d\in\N$ an explicit exact representation of the $d$-dimensional maximum function as the realization of a ReLU ANN with a bound on the number of parameters that is quadratic in $d$.
+As a consequence, we prove in \cref{Coro:max_d_cost} in \cref{Subsection:5.2} below that certain vector-valued multi-dimensional maximum functions are in the approximation space for multi-dimensional functions defined in \cref{Section:3} above.